solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 The dashboard displays the number of tickets checked in to the selected venue as a proportion of the total number of tickets sold for the event.

-In addition, if your event is setup with [Ticket Sets](/guide/tickets/ticket-sets) the dashboard lists the breakdown of how many tickets from within each set have also been checked in to the selected venue.
+In addition, if your event is set up with [Ticket Sets](/guide/tickets/ticket-sets) the dashboard lists the breakdown of how many tickets from within each set have also been checked in to the selected venue.

 The figures are automatically kept in sync when multiple people and devices are being used to check people in to the same venue so everyone can see the up-to-date totals.